 For now was the age of the British Invasion, of the Vegetable Theology, of DC Comics realizing that they’d better start milking everything Alan Moore had written, because their former golden boy wouldn’t come back with a blowtorch to his feet.
 Magic- and plant-themed characters (the more obscure, the better) became the new in-thing, allowing some nobody called Neil Gaiman to swoop in and turn Ivy into a veritable goddess with the entire plant kingdom at her beck and call.
-This gave her a big enough boost to catch the eye of That Other Show’s makers, and the rest is history.
+This boosted her juuust enough to get scooped up by That Other Show, and the rest is history.

 Ivy is the last real Arkham A-lister to get The Batman‘d, and the choice to tie her debut with Batgirl’s strikes me as fitting, if not long overdue.
 They both popped up in 1966, right around the time America realized this “women’s lib” thing wasn’t going to leave anytime soon, but despite all the thematic potential (deliberately plain-Jane bookworm vs. glamorous, fame-hungry seductress) and the fact that superhero comics practically invented the Designated Catfight, they remained perfect strangers to one another.
 In fact, to my knowledge, they’ve squared off exactly one other time.
 In 1978.

 I REPEAT: ONE OTHER TIME, IN 1978.*

 Now, we go in knowing that The Batman‘s staff had two whole seasons to mature and hone their approach to the Dark Knight and his world.
 As such, I have absolutely no doubt this episode will open with something measured, atmospheric, and thought-provoking.

 … or with Batman dual-wielding chainsaws against a marauding pack of piranha plants.
 Hey, Batman does have a tendency to unleash his inner slasher villain when fighting Ivy(‘s minions), and we mustn’t break tradition.